 So far I have visited some truly spectacular beaches in Australia and these are my top 3 so far:

 Consistently voted one of the top beaches in the world is Whitehaven Beach in the Whitsundays.
 With good reason – the white, soft sand and beautiful clear waters totally blew us away.
 We can’t wait to go back!
-You can read all about planning a trip to the Whitsundays for inspiration and tips!

 We have only recently started exploring the Gold Coast and we loved Burleigh Heads.
 The beach is fabulous and you get a great view of Surfer’s Paradise too.
 Popular with surfers and with a great cafe culture Burleigh Heads should be on your itinerary if you are visiting the Gold Coast and surrounding areas.